Food Preservation

 Extension Food Preservation Publications

-The following publications are available for FREE download using the links below, or printed copies can be obtained for a fee at the Learning Store or by visiting the Extension Winnebago County office at 625 E. County Rd.
+The following publications are available for FREE download using the links below.
+Printed copies can be obtained for a fee by visiting the Extension Winnebago County office at 625 E. County Rd.
 Y, Suite 600, Oshkosh.

 Canning Fruits Safely